the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 The sentence was pounding in my head over and over again.
 I couldn't go on any longer and ripped the headphones off my head.
 I felt sick and started vomitting.
 I've just summoned the demon.<br>
 "Thanks Dyson, we have what we were looking for, you can go for now."

 The bright side of VteX became the place where war and biz meets and the city a permanent construction site.
 Its towering complexes, built on moon dust and stacked on top of each other are in infinite progression.
+Charlie's death was 'just an accident following experimentation.

 ![](https://github.com/the-vtex-files/the-vtex-files.github.io/blob/master/images/transformer.gif)